tiagoandresvaz/tiagoandresvaz.github.io/experience/index.md

 5. PostgreSQL and MongoDB basic administration (20 years working with databases);
 6. Software Development with TypeScript and Node.js (I am updated with new languages skills);
 7. Epidemiology and statistics literacy (to talk with scientists and experts);
-8. Agile, DevOps, containers and cloautomation (to develop adding value);
+8. Agile, DevOps, containers and cloud automation (to develop adding value);

 {{< admonition tip "Activities" >}}
 Instead of a attendance list, I will give short comments about congresses, conferences and workshops that I am participating thru specific posts on twitter @tiagoandresvaz